ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Compare that figure to the cost of public transport or even a car or motorcycle and you can see that e-bikes will save you a lot of money in the long term.
 Even offsetting the initial purchase cost of a decent e-bike of say £2000 (including helmet, gloves and waterproofs), that money could be recouped in the first year.

-To put the above figures into perspective, the average car costs £162 per month to run (in the UK) that equates to £1944 per annum, and that is excluding any finance or loan repayments on the car.
+To put the above figures into perspective, the average car costs £155 per month to run (in the UK) that equates to £1860 per annum [source], and that is excluding any finance or loan repayments on the car.
+Bearing in mind, these figures don’t take into account the recent massive rise in fuel prices.

 The figures speak for themselves.
 A lot of us are leading more sedentary lifestyles and find it increasingly difficult to factor in some meaningful exercise into our daily lives.